CloudHealth/cht_api_guide/README.md

 supports three basic functions:

 - List all available objects for your account
-- Provide detail on an object, including its attributes and relationships
+- Provide detail on an object, including its attributes, relationships and internal CloudHealth ID
 - Query objects of a specific type

 ### Listing Available Objects